 Automating the process of analyzing keywords as well as using that intelligence to power optimization efforts allows SEOs to scale to hundreds of thousands or even millions of keywords.

-Keywords are the currency of SEO; the more you can analyze and prioritize, the greater your ability to optimize your site with the keywords and phrases that matter most to your customers.
+The more you can analyze and prioritize, the greater your ability to optimize your site with the keywords and phrases that matter most to your customers.
 Big payoffs can come from small amounts of work.